-- (1) The Board determined the discharge is proper and equitable as the applicant was discharged with a characterization of Honorable, therefore, no further relief is available. - (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same pretexts, and the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(1) The Board voted not to change the applicant's characterization of service as the applicant already holds an honorable characterization and further upgrade is not available.

+(2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code, as the reason the applicant was discharged was both proper, equitable, and in accordance with regulations.

+(3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.